-421-423 Marlborough (33-35 Massachusetts) is located on the NW corner of Marlborough and Massachusetts, with 411 Marlborough to the east, across Mass.
-Ave., 425 Marlborough to the west, 31 Massachusetts to the north, and 424 Marlborough to the south, across Marlborough.
+421-423 Marlborough (33-35 Massachusetts) are located on the NW corner of Marlborough and Massachusetts Avenue, with 411 Marlborough to the east, across Massachusetts Avenue, 425 Marlborough to the west, 31 Massachusetts to the north, and 424 Marlborough to the south, across Marlborough.

 421 Marlborough and 423 Marlborough were designed by architect Samuel D. Kelley and built in 1889-1890 by Keening and Strout Brothers, builders, for Edwin B. Horn, Jr., a jeweler and real estate developer who lived at 11 Greenwich Park.
 421 Marlborough was built as a six story, six unit apartment house, and 423 Beacon was built as a four story, four unit apartment house.
 Edwin Horn is shown as the owner on the building permit applications for both buildings, both dated November 26, 1889, and on the final building inspection report for 421 Marlborough, dated May 27, 1890.